ilg-ul/wscript-avoider-js/README.md

 WscriptAvoider.quitIfWscript(appName)
 ```

-The string `name` should be the name of the current node.js application, as launched from a terminal window (for example `xcdl`).
+The string `name` should be the name of the current Node.js application, as launched from a terminal window (for example `xpm`).

+## Standard compliance

+This module uses ECMAScript 6 class definitions.

+As style, it uses the [JavaScript Standard Style](https://standardjs.com/), automatically checked at each commit via Travis CI.

+Known and accepted exceptions:

+- `/* global WScript */` to test if the global `WScript` is defined

+## License

+The original content is released under the MIT License, with
+all rights reserved to Liviu Ionescu.